At Miles2Smile, we create

 2021 (January to April)

-Under project Taleem, the first madrasa we visited and worked for was Madarsa Miftahul Quran located in Shiv Vihar, Delhi.
+Under project Taleem, the first madrasa we visited and worked for was Madarsa Miftahul Quran, located in Shiv Vihar, Delhi.
 This madrasa bears silent testimony to the people’s crippling apathy towards the education of children of the minority community.
 When we first visited there, we witnessed the madrasa in a very desolate condition.
-Madasra Miftahul Quraan provides shelter to 25 resident students and takes responsibility of their education and living.
+Madasra Miftahul Quraan provides shelter to 25 resident students and takes responsibility for their education and living.

 Second Trimester 2021